-Dar es Salaam is the largest city and economic capital of Tanzania.
-Located in a quiet bay off the Indian Ocean coast, the city has developed into an economic importance to become a prosperous centre of the entire East African region.
-Its bustling harbour is the main port in Tanzania.
-Its industrial area produces products for export and use throughout the country.
-Government offices all have their main base in Dar es Salaam, and diplomatic missions and non-governmental organizations in the country all have a presence in the bustling urban city.
+Dar es Salaam is the largest city and the political and economic capital of Tanzania.
+Located in a quiet bay off the Indian Ocean coast, the city has grown in economic importance to become a prosperous centre of the entire East African region.
+It’s bustling harbour is the main port in Tanzania.
+It’s industrial area produces products for export and use throughout the country.
+Government offices all have their main base in Dar es Salaam, and diplomatic missions and non-governmental organisations in the country all have a presence in the bustling urban city.

-Seven kilometres north of the city, is Bongoyo Island Marine Reserve which offers good snorkelling and diving sites for those who want to explore the water.
-The reserve boasts of its beautiful beaches, secluded islands and many varieties of marine species.
+Seven kilometres north of the city, to Bongoyo Island Marine Reserve offers good snorkelling and diving sites for those who want to explore the water.
+The reserve boasts beautiful beaches, secluded islands, and many varieties of marine species.
 Although the variety and population of coral and fish species are not as numerous as other sites on Zanzibar, Pemba, and Mafia Island, the Bongoyo Island Marine Reserve is well worth a visit and is a great way to spend a day out and see the coast.
-For other information about Dar-es-Salaam – see Dar-es-Salaam Tour
+Other information about Dar-es-Salaam – see Dar-es-Salaam Tour